datacarpentry/image-processing/_episodes/08-edge-detection.md

 ![Output file of Canny edge detection](../fig/07-canny-edges.png)

-Note that the edge output shown in an skimage window may look significantly worse than the image would look if it were saved to a file.
+Note that the edge output shown in an skimage window may look significantly worse than the image would look if it were saved to a file due to resampling artefacts in the interactive image viewer.
 The image above is the edges of the junk image, saved in a PNG file.
 Here is how the same image looks when displayed in an skimage output window:

 ![Output window of Canny edge detection](../fig/07-canny-edge-output.png)